-Compensated Absences - The liabilities for compensated absences reported in the district-wide statements in the amount of \$31,117 consisted of accrued sick leave.
-Accrued sick leave is paid to employees upon retirement and accrued for only employees that qualify for retirement.
+Compensated Absences - The liabilities for compensated absences reported in the district-wide statements in the amount of \$26,393 consisted of accrued sick leave.
+Accrued sick leave is paid to employees upon retirement and accrued only for employees that qualify for retirement.

 Unemployment Insurance - The District reimburses the Unemployment Insurance Agency (UIA) for the actual amount of unemployment benefits disbursed by the UIA on behalf of the District.
-Billings received for amounts paid by the UIA through June 30 are accrued.
+Billings received for amounts paid by the UI through June 30 are accrued.